-Whether you're implementing the change or reacting to it, you MUST remain calm.
-Remember that people don' think all the time logically.
+Whether you’re implementing the change or reacting to it, you MUST remain calm.
+Remember that people don’ think all the time in a logical manner.
 In most cases, emotions outweigh logic.

-Even if your stakeholders aren't happy with anything, stay calm.
+Even if your stakeholders aren’t happy with anything, stay calm.
 When you show emotion, you give off a negative signal, making your point lose its effect and impact.
-Be assertive without being aggressive.
-As one of the successful business leaders, you should learn to let go of anger than hold onto it.
+Become assertive without being aggressive.
+As one of the successful informal leaders, you should learn to let go of anger than hold onto it.